tripal/tripal/docs/user_guide/install_tripal/rapid_install.rst

      Administrator password: P@55w0rd
   Is this information correct? (y/n): y

 Next, you will be asked for the database information: database name, database  username, database  user password, host, and port.
 The database name and user should match what you created in the previous section (i.e. database name = 'drupal' and database user = 'drupal').
 The 'host' is the name of the server or its IP address, and the port is a numerical value that PostgreSQL uses for communication.
 By default PostgreSQL uses the port 5432.
-If a mistake is made you can make corrections as shown in the following screenshot:
+If a mistake is made you can make corrections as shown below:

 ::